-Wheatgrass juice is nature’s finest medicine for centuries.
-Likewise, it’s also the signature elixir of most health enthusiasts.
+Wheatgrass juice is nature’s finest medicine for centuries and the benefits of wheatgrass are many!
+It’s the signature elixir of most health enthusiasts.
 Wherein, two ounces of wheatgrass have a nutritional equivalent of five pounds of the best organic vegetables.
 For example, wheatgrass has higher vitamin C than oranges, and twice the amount of vitamin A present in carrots.
 It’s also packed with B vitamins, magnesium, calcium, sodium, potassium, and phosphorous.

 Here are some of the benefits you can enjoy from consuming wheatgrass